Taro: Portugal

 In the Azores taro is known as inhame or inhame-coco and is commonly steamed with potatoes, vegetables and meats or fish.
 The leaves are sometimes cooked into soups and stews.
 It is also consumed as a dessert after first being steamed and peeled, then fried in vegetable oil or lard, and finally sprinkled with sugar, cinnamon and nutmeg.
 Taro grows abundantly in the fertile land of the Azores, as well as in creeks that are fed by mineral springs.
 Through migration to other countries, the inhame is found in the Azorean diaspora.

-Spain

-Taro root is consumed in the south of Spain.
-Taro has remained popular in the Canary Islands.
-In the Canary Islands it is known as ñame and is often used in thick vegetable stews, like potaje de berros (cress potage).
-Taro is called ñame (which normally designates yams) in Canarian Spanish and is a common crop in the Autonomous Community of the Canary Islands (Canary Islands, Spain).

 Turkey

 Taro (gölevez) is grown in the south coast of Turkey, especially in Mersin, Bozyazı, Anamur and Antalya.
 It is boiled in a tomato sauce or cooked with meat, beans and chickpeas.
 It is often used as a substitute for potato.